Subscribe to the Newsletter

 Concerns about privacy and the intensity of sharing are common.

-- The Truth: Therapy respects your boundaries.
+• The Truth: Therapy respects your boundaries.
 You are in control of what you share and when.
-A good therapist will create a safe space where you feel comfortable opening up at your own pace, without pressure.
+A good therapist will create a structured environment where you feel comfortable opening up at your own pace, without pressure.
 The entire process is confidential, designed to protect your privacy.

 If you’re reading this and nodding along to any of these hesitations, I hope this has offered some clarity and comfort.
 That small voice suggesting therapy might be worth exploring?
 It’s often a voice of wisdom.
 The journey of therapy is one of courage, self-discovery, and ultimately, profound healing and growth.